eabase/mt4pycon/README.md

 The **`mt4pycon`** repo is a collection of Python3 code used to interface with MT4 and MT5 terminals via 3rd party API's.
-As of today there is only one script available, but will soon contain several other examples for simple indicators, data scrapers/analyzers to AI/ML automated trading bots.
+As of today there is only 2 scripts available, but will soon contain several other examples for simple indicators, data scrapers/analyzers to AI/ML automated trading bots.

 ---

-**`con2mtapi`**
+**`con2mtapi.py`**

 This is a simple *Python3* CLI client that is using the MT4 bridge API ([mtapi](https://github.com/vdemydiuk/mtapi/)) to connect to a MT4 Terminal which